EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Related Work

-\mypara{Multimodal Large Language Models~(MLLMs).} Pretrained on massive text-only and image-text data, MLLMs have exhibited exceptional image-text joint understanding and generalization abilities, facilitating a large spectrum of downstream applications.
-Among the works major in MLLMs, LLaVA~\cite{llava, llava-v1.5} and MiniGPT4~\cite{minigpt4, minigpt4-v2} proposed to conduct visual instruction tuning during SFT, so that MLLMs can be easily aligned to human preference and precisely answer fine-grained questions on visual content.
-Meanwhile, Video-LLaMA~\cite{zhang2023video-llama} and VideoChat~\cite{li2023videochat} utilized MLLMs for video understanding.
-VILA~\cite{lin2023vila} quantitatively proved that involving text-only instruction-tuning data during SFT can further ameliorate model performance on text-only and multimodal downstream tasks.
-LLaVA-NeXT~\cite{liu2024llavanext} extracted visual tokens for both the resized input image and the segmented sub-images to provide more detailed visual information for MLLMs, achieving significant performance bonus on tasks with high-resolution input images.
+Pre-trained on massive text-only and image-text data, MLLMs have exhibited exceptional image-text joint understanding and generalization abilities, facilitating a large spectrum of downstream applications.
+Among the works major in MLLMs, LLaVA~\citep{llava, llava-v1.5} and MiniGPT4~\citep{minigpt4, minigpt4-v2} observed that multimodal SFT is sufficient to align MLLMs with human preferences and enable them to accurately answer fine-grained questions about visual content.
+Besides, Video-LLaMA~\citep{zhang2023video-llama} and VideoChat~\citep{li2023videochat} utilized MLLMs for video understanding.
+VILA~\citep{lin2023vila} quantitatively proved that involving text-only instruction-tuning data during SFT can further ameliorate model performance on text-only and multimodal downstream tasks.
+LLaVA-NeXT~\citep{liu2024llavanext} extracted visual tokens for both the resized input image and the segmented sub-images to provide more detailed visual information for MLLMs, achieving significant performance bonus on tasks with high-resolution input images.

-In this paper, we manually annotate a minimal amount of high-quality visual instruction-tuning data to adapt MLLMs to perform human preference aligned and fine-grained evaluation.
-Owing to the generalization and multimodal understanding abilities of MLLMs, our experiments demonstrated that the finetuned MLLMs can accurately assess text-to-image generation models by following instructions regarding various fine-grained criteria of synthesised image.
+However, due to the data bias, existing MLLMs cannot perfectly quantify for text-to-image evaluations.
+Thus, we meticulously curate a SFT dataset to align MLLMs with detailed human feedback on synthesized images.

-\section{\ourmethodbold Dataset Construction}
+\section{\ourmethod Dataset Construction}

-To train, validate and test the effectiveness of our evaluation models, we build \ourmethod benchmark.
-Specifically, \ourmethod dataset is a meticulously annotated collection featuring fine-grained annotations for images generated from text prompts.
+To train, validate and test the effectiveness of our evaluation models, we build \ourmethod dataset.
+Specifically, \ourmethod dataset is a meticulously annotated collection featuring fine-grained annotations for images generated on text conditions.
 This dataset comprises 21k images, each accompanied by detailed instructions.
 The compilation process for the \ourmethod Dataset encompasses prompt collection, image generation, and precise instruction-based annotation.